yamin-shihab/study-notes/grade_8/english_language_arts.md

     * An abrupt change of thought in dialogue can be represented with an em dash. ("I have something really important to tell - Oh wait... wrong number.")
     * Em dashes can add extra information after a list. ("Peanuts and gluten - she is allergic to them.")
   * En dashes have the width of the letter n and are used to represent spans of numbers.
 (The 2013-2014 season was horrible for the team.)

+## Paragraphs

+* There are several ways to arrange ideas in a paragraph:
+  * Ideas are presented in chronological order (the same order that they occurred in time).
+  * Ideas can be described in the order of some kind of space. (left to right, top to bottom, outside to inside)
+  * Ordering by importance could mean starting with the least or most important idea and ending with the least or most important idea.
+  * When a paragraph's ideas are ordered by climax, the writer can build suspense up to it.